Elephant hunting in Kenya: Colonial Kenya

-The ban, and ivory smuggling
+Ban, and ivory smuggling

 According to the American hunter Craig Boddington, elephant hunting was made illegal in Kenya in 1973 and all animal hunting without a permit in 1977.
 By the late 1970s, the elephant population was estimated around 275,000, dropping to 20,000 in 1989.
 Between 1970 and 1977, Kenya lost more than half of its elephants.

 In the 1970s, Ngina Kenyatta ("Mama Ngina"), wife of then-President Jomo Kenyatta, and other high-level government officials were allegedly involved in an ivory-smuggling ring that transported tusks out of the country in the state private aeroplane.
 New Scientist claimed that there was now documentary proof that at least one member of "Kenya's royal family" (the Kenyatta) had shipped over six tons of ivory to China.
 During the 1970s, 1900 elephants were killed in Kenya for their ivory tusks, increasing to 8300 elephants in the 1980s.

-The worldwide ban on ivory trade
+Worldwide ban on ivory trade

 In 1989, as a dramatic gesture to persuade the world to halt the ivory trade, President Daniel arap Moi ignited twelve tons of elephant tusks.
 In the 1990s the widespread ban on commercial ivory trading reduced the industry to a fraction of what it had been and elephant populations have stabilised.
 But illegal poaching and sale on the black market still poses a serious threat, as does government bribery.
 The largest poaching incident in Kenya since the ivory trade ban occurred in March 2002, when a family of ten elephants was killed.

 Illegal elephant deaths decreased between 1990, when the CITES ban was issued, and 1997, when only 34 were illegally killed.
 Ivory seizures rose dramatically since 2006 with many illegal exports going to Asia.
 Poaching spiked seven-fold between 2007 and 2010.

 Large scale tourism promotion picked up in Kenya following the imposed hunting ban in Kenya since 1977.
-It has been noted that "photographic tourism", or non-consumptive wildlife use, is contributing 12% of Kenya’s GDP.
+It has been noted that "photographic tourism", or non-consumptive wildlife use, is contributing 12% of Kenya's GDP.
 Hence, some groups have recommended that tourism be promoted rather than any kind of hunting or consumptive wildlife use, as it could divert the attention of the government of Kenya from the policy goal of wildlife preservation.